 It’s that time of year again.
-The clocks are going back this weekend, meaning that we’re teetering on the edge of another long and dark winter.
+The clocks have gone back meaning we’re now facing another long and dark winter.

 Comparing and switching is super easy and free and only takes a few minutes.
 All you need is your MPRN, your GPRN and a recent meter reading.

-After switching suppliers, the second easiest way to lower your energy bills is to try to reduce your usage.
-This needn’t be a huge effort or hassle, as there are lots of small everyday changes you can make around the house that will make a decent impact without leaving you sitting in a freezing cold room with the lights off.
+After switching supplier, the second easiest way to lower your energy bills is to try to reduce your usage.
+This needn’t be a huge effort or hassle, as there are lots of small everyday changes you can make around the home that will make a decent impact without leaving you sitting in a freezing cold room with the lights off.

-Here are 10 of our favourite tips to help you lower your energy consumption - some might surprise you!
+Here are 15 of our favourite tips to help you lower your electricity consumption - some might surprise you!

 If you’re looking for some longer-term energy efficiency solutions, here are a few good places to start: